Qovery/engine/README.md

 ## ✨ Features

-- **Zero infrastructure management:** Qovery Engine initialized, configure and manage your Cloud account for you.
+- **Zero infrastructure management:** Qovery Engine initialized, configure, and manage your Cloud account for you.
-- **Multi Cloud:** Qovery Engine is built to work on AWS, GCP, Azure and any kind of Cloud provider.
+- **Multi Cloud:** Qovery Engine is built to work on AWS, GCP, Azure and any Cloud provider.
 - **On top of Kubernetes:** Qovery Engine takes advantage of the power of Kubernetes at a higher level of abstraction.
 - **Terraform and Helm:** Qovery Engine uses Terraform and Helm files to manage the infrastructure and app deployment.
-- **Powerful CLI:** Use the provided Qovery Engine CLI to seamlessly deploy your app on your Cloud account.
+- **Powerful CLI:** Use the provided Qovery Engine CLI to deploy your app on your Cloud account seamlessly.
 - **Web Interface:** Qovery provides a web interface through [qovery.com](https://www.qovery.com)

 ### 🔌 Plugins